adonno/Home-AssistantConfig/README.md

 ## House Automation Hardware

-### Host system: RPi 3
+### Host system: Intel Nuc

+I have ESXi Running on an Intel Nuc and Hassio running on a VM

 ### Backbone: KNX

 This is the Controlled electrical installation
 There is not much to say about this.
 As the house was a new construction this was the best way to go imho.
-Having everything wired makes it less error/interference porone and avoid additional radio frequencies.
+Having everything wired makes it less error/interference prone and avoid additional radio frequencies.

 | Device        |Quantities           |More Info          |Image    |
 | ------------- |:-------------:|:-----:|-----------:|